-From the ancient craftsmanship to the cutting-edge digital technology: HCA’s excellent facilities set us apart from other institutions.
+From ancient craftsmanship to cutting-edge digital technology: HCA’s excellent facilities set us apart from other institutions.

 Whether you are rehearsing for a performance, recording sound, editing a film, animating, making jewellery or screen printing; our technical demonstrators are on hand to help and guide you.
 They are all experts in their fields, and play a crucial role in your practical learning at HCA.
 Many of our technical demonstrators are still active designer-makers or performers in their own right.
 They are passionate about their disciplines, and equally passionate about passing on their knowledge and expertise.

 With their help, you will be introduced to new processes and skills giving you the confidence to use a range of specialist tools, techniques, processes and practices.
 They will support you as you make your ideas come to life.
 Find our more about our dedicated team by exploring our staff page.